analyticalmonk/analyticalmonk.github.io/startup/_posts/2020-07-12-cofounder-frameworks-philosophy.md

 ### Weighing the skills, ideas and values

 Assess skills, ideas and values on an individual level.
-That is the core idea behind the below framework proposed by Ankur Warikoo.

 - 'Skills' are self-explanatory.
 - 'Ideas' refers to the way of thinking and approaching problems.
 An example of contrasting approaches is an instinct to get shit done quickly versus thinking deeply first.